-The following types of mobility allow students from other Swiss universities and from the Zurich University of Teacher Education (PHZH) to attend courses, complete assessments, and earn ECTS credits at the University of Zurich.
+The following types of mobility allow students from other Swiss universities to attend courses, complete assessments, and earn ECTS credits at the University of Zurich.
 Participation is free of charge for all mobility students and duration depends on mobility type.
+The maximum duration of incoming mobility is limited to six semesters per level of study, with the exception of the CH-Unimobil program.

 To qualify as a mobility student at UZH, students need to have proof of matriculation from their home university and hold a Swiss student ID number with the XX-XXX-XXX format.